-Any patient with a dysfunctional posterior tibial tendon wear the tendon itself is not in continuity is not a candidate for this protocol.
+Any patient with a dysfunctional posterior tibial tendon where the tendon itself is not in continuity, is not a candidate for this protocol.
 Approximately 1 out of 10 patients with Stage 2 acquired adult flatfoot deformity fall into this category.
-To determine wheter the posterior tibial tendon is intact the patient is asked to invert the foot and the tendon is palpated.
-If it is unclear whether the tendon is intact an MRI can be order (Routine MRI are NOT need to diagnose this condition).
-The MRI will show a grossly abnormal posterior tibial tendon but what is important is whether the tendon itself is in continuity.
+To determine wheter the posterior tibial tendon is intact, the patient is asked to invert the foot, and the tendon is palpated.
+If it is unclear whether the tendon is intact, an MRI can be ordered (Routine MRIs are NOT needed to diagnose this condition).
+The MRI will show a grossly abnormal posterior tibial tendon, but what is important is whether the tendon itself is in continuity.

 The BRACING Component of the Treatment Protocol

-Bracing is instituted to support the overloaded (and chronically injured) medial structures including the stretched out posterior tibial tendon.
-For patients with Stage 2 deformities characterized by the inability to do a single heel rise a custom mold AFO is recommended in the study.
+Bracing is instituted to support the overloaded (and chronically injured) medial structures, including the stretched out posterior tibial tendon.
+For patients with Stage 2 deformities characterized by the inability to do a single heel rise, a custom mold AFO is recommended in the study.
 We have found that patients are often more comfortable in a custom molded Arizona Ankle Lacer.
 However, some patients find this too hot and we have recently been using the Aircast Posterior tibial Ankle Lacer.
-This has been pretty successful and has the advantage of being an over the counter device that patients can begin using right away.
-After a few months of the protocol once they have regained some function in their posterior tibial tendon then patients may be transitioned to an over the counter orthotic with a medical arch support.
+This has been pretty successful, and has the advantage of being an over the counter device that patients can begin using right away.
+After a few months of the protocol, once they have regained some function in their posterior tibial tendon, patients may be transitioned to an over the counter orthotic with a medical arch support.
 Patients should wear their brace or orthotic any time they are walking.

 The PHYSICAL THERAPY component of the treatment protocol

-The physical therapy protocol is a high repetition low resistance protocol.
+The physical therapy protocol is a high repetition, low resistance protocol.
 Walking and standing normally puts 2-4 x body weight through the posterior tibial tendon.
-These forces are initially far too high to allow the tendon to function, however, by starting at much lower forces the tendon can be rehabilitated.
+These forces are initially far too high to allow the tendon to function, however, by starting at much lower forces, the tendon can be rehabilitated.
 The role of the physical therapist is to education and evaluate, not to supervise every exercise session.
-Patients need to do their exercise routine daily during the four months or more of the protocol for it to be successful.
-The physical therapist will see the patient 8-10 times during this four month period typically weekly for the first 4 weeks and then biweekly after that.
+Patients need to do their exercise routine daily during the four months or more of the protocol, in order for it to be successful.
+The physical therapist will see the patient 8-10 times during this four month period, typically weekly for the first 4 weeks and then biweekly after that.
 Patients should follow up with their treating physician after 4-6 weeks to monitor their progress.
-After successful completion of the protocol patients should continue performing a truncated version of their exercise routine 3x per week indefinitely.
+After successful completion of the protocol, patients should continue performing a truncated version of their exercise routine 3x per week, indefinitely.

 - Continue Phase 1 routine as a warm up

 - Exercises against resistance.
 An exercise routine using a red exercise band as resistance is instituted.
-Inversion, eversion, and dorsiflexion is performed although the inversion exercises are the most important.
-Movements are performed with a controlled eccentric return without rotation the leg.
-Start with 4 sets of 10 repetitions and gradually increase the number of sets and repetitions until 10 sets of 20 repetitions (200 total) can be performed.
+Inversion, eversion, and dorsiflexion is performed, although the inversion exercises are the most important.
+Movements are performed with a controlled eccentric return without rotating the leg.
+Start with 4 sets of 10 repetitions, and gradually increase the number of sets and repetitions until 10 sets of 20 repetitions (200 total) can be performed.

 - Continue Phase 1 routine as a warm up

 - Exercises against resistance.
-Continue the exercise routine using a stiffer exercise band as resistance.
-As with the Phase 2 exercises inversion, eversion, and dorsiflexion are performed although the inversion exercises are the most important.
-Movements are performed with a controlled eccentric return without rotation the leg.
-Continue to focus on higher repetitions working up to 200-300 repetitions total (ex 10 sets of 20-30 reps).
+Continue the exercise routine using a stiffer exercise band as resistance, as with the Phase 2 exercises inversion, eversion, and dorsiflexion are performed, although the inversion exercises are the most important.
+Movements are performed with a controlled eccentric return without rotating the leg.
+Continue to focus on higher repetitions, working up to 200-300 repetitions total (ex 10 sets of 20-30 reps).

 - Single leg heel rises.
 Patient may attempt some single leg heel rises.
 This exercise should be done in a controlled manner.